-The Assessment should also conduct a Technical interview of some or all ExCB auditors to determine their level of both Ex knowledge and requirements of ISO/IEC 80078-34 and OD 025.
+The Assessment should also conduct a Technical interview of some or all ExCB auditors to determine their level of both Ex knowledge and requirements of ISO/IEC 80079-34 and OD 025.

+ExTLs/ATFs, Certified Equipment Scheme

-Assessments of ExTLs are aimed at demonstrating compliance with ISO/IEC 17025, the Technical Capability Documents and verification of the requirements of IECEx 02.
+Assessments of ExTLs and ATFs are aimed at demonstrating compliance with ISO/IEC 17025, the Technical Capability Documents and verification of the requirements of IECEx 02.
 This includes verifying:

-Declaration as per Appendix B of IECEx 02
+Declaration as per Annex B (ExTL) or Annex D (ATF) of IECEx 02;

-An organisational chart (NOTE: where the ExCB is also an ExTL the organisational chart shall demonstrate independence of testing and certification up to at least manager level)
+An organisational chart (NOTE: where the ExCB is also an ExTL the organisational chart shall demonstrate independence of testing and certification up to at least manager level);

-Information as per Appendix C of IECEx 02
+Information as per Annex C of IECEx 02;

-A statement respecting the confidentiality of any information they obtain and how this is achieved
+A statement respecting the confidentiality of any information they obtain and how this is achieved;

-Methods for ensuring impartiality in accordance with the requirements for ISO/IEC 17025
+Methods for ensuring impartiality in accordance with the requirements for ISO/IEC 17025;

-Suitable facilities are available and the necessary test and measuring equipment for the scope are available
+Suitable facilities are available and the necessary test and measuring equipment for the scope are available;

-That the laboratory has appropriately qualified and experienced staff with intimate knowledge of testing and assessing Ex equipment
+That the laboratory has appropriately qualified and experienced staff with intimate knowledge of testing and assessing Ex equipment;

-Implementation of IECEx Operational Documents and ExTAG Decisions into their own documentation structure.
+Implementation of IECEx Operational Documents and ExTAG Decisions into their own documentation structure; and

-Implementation of testing procedures and acceptance of test facilities at national level
+Implementation of testing procedures and acceptance of test facilities at national level.

-As part of the assessment procedure, it is the responsibility of the Team Leader to provide the IECEx Secretariat with an IECEx Assessment Report for each ExCB and ExTL their team have assessed.
-A separate report is required for each.
-Proforma Reports for both ExCBs and ExTLs including a combined ExCB/ExTL report are provided by the Secretariat.

-To assist IECEx Assessment Teams, the IECEx Management Committee has appointed an IECEx Assessor Panel Chairman with the task acting as a reference body for Assessment Teams.
-In addition the IECEx Secretariat and ExTAG Secretary and other IECEx Officers are always willing to provide assistance.
-Therefore Team Leader should feel free to make use of this assistance throughout the course of their assessments.

 Assessor Fees